 The PAX 2 hugely improved in this area.

 The flavor is really good on the 2 lower heat settings.
 I feel it does deteriorate on the 2 higher, especially the highest heat-setting.
-But on the lower heat-settings it is extremely consistent.
+But on the lower heat-settings, it is extremely consistent.

 Consistency of flavor was also the main issue with the original PAX.
-So PLOOM PAX decided to design the PAX 2 with a heating algorithm which dynamically adjusts the temperature based on if and how you’re drawing.
+So PLOOM PAX decided to design the PAX 2 with a heating algorithm that dynamically adjusts the temperature based on if and how you’re drawing.

 Being a 100% conduction vaporizer with a large oven (0.3-0.4g) that needs to be filled at least half full (with the screen method)…